Everyone is talking about conchas lately – here’s why

 It’s a narrative that has been trending on social media, as people of Chinese heritage dig into the origins of their favorite foods.

-There’s another bread narrative that has been making waves on social media simultaneously.
-British baker Richard Hart, the co-owner and founder of the lauded Copenhagen bakery Hart Bageri and Green Rhino in Mexico City, insulted the entirety of Mexican bread culture on a podcast, dismissing it as non-existent.
+There’s another bread narrative that has been simultaneously making waves on social media.
+British baker Richard Hart, co-owner and founder of the lauded Copenhagen bakery Hart Bageri and the Green Rhino bakery in Mexico City, insulted the entirety of Mexican bread culture on a podcast, dismissing it as nonexistent.
 His words incensed the internet.
 And you’ll find that by tasting through even the Mexican breads available in Philly, he’s quite incorrect.

-At Tequilas, an airy concha, flavored with hoja santa and filled with avocado whipped cream is a coda to dinners of teeming molcajetes and similarly light tamales.
+At Tequilas, an airy concha, flavored with hoja santa and filled with avocado whipped cream, is a coda to dinners of teeming molcajetes and similarly light tamales.
 At the adjacent La Jefa, you can pick up jam-filled concha, made by the same kitchen, to pair with your morning cappuccino.
-They’re the works of pastry chef Jessica Delgado, who comes from a baking family in Mexico City and the first taste of them nearly brought Tequilas’ founder, David Suro to tears.
+They’re the work of pastry chef Jessica Delgado, who comes from a baking family in Mexico City; the first taste of them nearly brought Tequilas founder David Suro to tears.
 “She said when she was a little kid, she helped her uncle deliver bread in big baskets and her pay was a concha,” he said.

 In Mexico City, conchas abound.
 At traditional bakeries, grab a pair of tongs and heap them onto a plastic tray to bring them to a cashier.
-Repeat the process at any traditional bakery in Philly’s Chinatown, whether it’s Mayflower or Bread Top House (where you can get both bo lo bao and a “Mexican bun” and you go through the exact same process to attain similar buns.
-Dodo Bakery also makes them (though its diminutive footprint means you order from a counter).
+Repeat the process at any traditional bakery in Philly’s Chinatown, whether it’s Mayflower or Bread Top House (where you can get both bo lo bao and a “Mexican bun.”
+Dodo Bakery also makes them, though its diminutive footprint means you order from a counter).

 In each case, a layer of fat (butter, shortening, or lard) is mixed with flour and sugar, and placed over a bun prior to baking.
 The Chinese versions are also brushed with egg yolk for a lacquered finish.
 The coating splits apart in the oven, sometimes eased along by delicate cuts made on it, to create the buns’ unique crusts.